-Metlifecare Greenwich Gardens supports a Māori world view of health in service delivery through education, tikanga guidelines and access to cultural advice/support for residents and families/whānau.
-The nurse manager and team leaders (registered nurses) collect data that reflects the diversity of the residents and staff.
+Metlifecare supports a Māori world view of health in service delivery through education, tikanga guidelines and access to cultural advice/support for residents and families/whānau.
+The clinical managers collect data that reflects the diversity of the residents and staff.

 Residents and their families/whānau are informed of their rights according to the Code of Health and Disability Services Consumer Rights (the Code) and these are upheld.
-The rights are displayed at both entrances and in each of the four 'pods' in the facility in English, te reo Māori and New Zealand Sign Language (NZSL).
+However, a couple of residents and family members interviewed, requested that they have a pamphlet or poster in their rooms as a reminder.
+The rights are displayed at both entrances of the facility in English, te reo Māori and New Zealand Sign Language.
 Personal identity, independence, privacy, and dignity are respected.
 Residents are free from abuse.
+The service maintains quality records that comply with relevant legislation, health information standards and professional guidelines.